How to Throw a Great Easter Party-Getting Families Involved

 Preparation for the party was a cinch this year.
 I made a few loaves of homemade bread and sliced them up and put them in the freezer, then I visited the deli for lunch meats and cheeses and dumped together some queso in the crockpot and made iced tea the morning of the party.
 Then we head out to “hide” the eggs before people come.
 Any time you put out homemade bread, it’s a winner.

 A month or so before the party, I start stuffing Easter eggs.
 I fill some with candy, some with toys and some with dollars.
-I did about 700 eggs total because I like the kids to get a lot of eggs.
+We did about 700 eggs total because I like the kids to get a lot of eggs.
 I didn’t realize they would get THAT many eggs this year, but I’m still glad I did it.

-Easter egg hunt ideas for young kids
+Easter egg hunt ideas for toddlers

 I usually put about 20 one dollar bills in eggs, two 5 dollar bills and a grand prize of a 10 dollar bill in one egg.
 I don’t put the prizes in the gold eggs so no one knows where they are.
 I’m sneaky like that!